Stop drinking alcohol – mental health benefits and more

 - I feel healthier.
 I no longer wake up to a hangover or feel not quite right.
 I am able to get up early and have more energy during the day.
 I feel less sluggish and less irritable during the day.

 - My sleep has improved.
-Years of having continuous sleepless nights has stopped.
-I now recognise that alcohol helped me get to sleep.
-However, I would always wake up, and struggle to get back to sleep.
-In the last 2 years, I have found I have deeper and less interruptive sleep.
+Years of having continuous sleepless nights have stopped.
+I now recognise that alcohol helped me get to sleep; however, I would always wake up and struggle to get back to sleep.
+In the last two years, I have found I have deeper, less interrupted sleep.

-- Improvement on my mental health.
-Looking back on my daily reflections, I notice that I have a more positive outlook on life and I have more motivation.
-I am able to look at issues more rationally and as a result my confidence has grown.
+- Improvement in my mental health.
+Looking back on my daily reflections, I notice that I have a more positive outlook on life and more motivation.
+I am able to look at issues more rationally and, as a result, my confidence has grown.
 I find myself getting less bothered about things.

 Reflecting on what I have discovered

 Not drinking alcohol saves money.
 Going out with my friends is cheaper.
 Drinking socially is expensive.
-Food bills without alcohol is considerably cheaper.
+Food bills without alcohol are considerably cheaper.

 Fun with drinking